-The Hawaii Professional Firefighters Foundation (HPFF) has released its very first cookbook featuring recipes from Hawaii firefighters, titled “Recipes from Hawaii’s Firehouse Kitchens.”
-Initial copies were offered for sale to firefighters first, and are now available to the general public for $18.95 each.
-Proceeds will fund the mission of HPFF, the nonprofit organization of the Hawaii Fire Fighters Association (HFFA), which supports firefighters and community projects statewide.
+The Hawaii Professional Firefighters Foundation (HPFF) released its very first cookbook in 2015 featuring recipes from Hawaii firefighters, entitled “Recipes from Hawaii’s Firehouse Kitchens.”
+Initial copies were offered for sale to firefighters first and to the general public for $18.95 each.
+Proceeds helped fund the mission of HPFF, the nonprofit organization of the Hawaii Fire Fighters Association (HFFA), which supports firefighters and community projects statewide.

 Although not credited in the cookbook, Daisy Canite and a cookbook committee comprised of volunteers, worked tirelessly with our firefighters, recipe tester and photographer Maryellen Markley, who also serves as HPFF Board President, and publisher Mutual Publishing to create a colorful recipe book that reflects Hawaii’s unique local flavors, as well as our firefighters’ personalities.
 Canite called it a “labor of love,” and is looking forward to a Volume II!